ursNiemi/mailtumble/README.md

 ## Why?

-Why could not we just use [https://github.com/arithmetric/aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder)?
+Why stumbled upon [https://github.com/arithmetric/aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) but we could not really use it.

 The idea of forwarding emails right away based on SES triggers is nice but it only works for very small setups.
 What if you receive 50,000 messages in one minute (eg. one of your users is sending out a marketing campaign)?